cern-eos/eos/doc/releases/beryl-release.rst

 - fix 'dumpmd' response for files with empty checksum, which cannot be parsed by the FST
 - convert r=>w lock in FUSE (dir_cache_sync) to fix crashes in readdir
+- protect 'recycle ls' to exceed string size limitation when listing millions of entries - stops at 1GB of console output and displays warning message

 New Features
 ++++++++++++